 This focus is useful when someone needs a room for a spontaneous meeting.
 The person can quickly scan the view to detect available rooms.
 In addition to that, at the bottom of the tile, the closest following activity in the room is displayed.
 This quickly indicates that the room is available until a certain time, and by giving this information, the view facilitates more accurate planning of activities at a glance.

 When the view focuses in on the people calendars, this layout quickly gives an overview of:

 - People that are occupied at that particular moment

 - The name of the activity the person is occupied with

 - A time when the person will be available

 This view is helpful to display the status of a specific person, together with their approximate location.

 This layout is based on a similar principle as availability tile layout.
 The advantage of this layout is that it can represent all activities per calendar at once, giving a clear overview of the activities throughout the day for that calendar.
 This layout can be used as a mix of people and room calendars because when the number of calendars presented exceeds the dimensions of the screen, an automatic scroll is enabled.
 Thus, the list of calendars can expand as needed.

-In this layout, available status is visually represented with a green color sidebar to the right of the calendar, whereas, the occupied status is represented by a red color sidebar.
+In this layout, available status is visually represented with a green colour sidebar to the right of the calendar, whereas, the occupied status is represented by a red colour sidebar.